IdrisFallout/IOTDualshock/README.md

 After everything is all set up, run the [iot_dualshock.py](iot_dualshock.py).

 ## Improvements
-- [ ] Map joystick controls to motors of even servos
+- [ ] Map joystick controls to motors or even servos